 Essential items like cell phones, glasses, and car keys should be placed on the first level of the house to avoid unnecessary searches in various areas.
 This is quite important for homes with stairs.
 Moreover, ensure there are no items left on the stairs since this can pose a serious tripping hazard and aggravate the risk of falling down stairs.

-Senior Home Care in Sherman Oaks, California can help improve the home safety and overall quality of life of seniors.
+Senior Home Care can help improve the home safety and overall quality of life of seniors.
 If you are looking for community resources that your seniors can take advantage of, call Helping Hands Foundation at 818-279-6580.